ad-freiburg/ad-blog/content/post/project-osm-live-updates/index.md

 - **Multithreading Support**: Currently, `olu` does not support multithreading.
 Tasks such as filtering triples and creating dummy objects could be parallelized, reducing processing times and improving overall efficiency.

-- **Optimizing Deletion Queries**: The deletion query presented in Section 2.7 is designed to be generalized, accommodating all OSM objects without requiring knowledge of the exact triples generated by osm2rdf.
-While this approach ensures flexibility and future-proofing, it is not optimized for performance.
-By narrowing the query to specific namespaces that correspond to triples actually present in the database, the deletion process could be made significantly faster.
+- **Optimizing Deletion Queries**: The deletion query presented in Section 2.7 is designed to be generalized, so that all OSM objects can be deleted without requiring knowledge of the exact triples generated by osm2rdf.
+While this approach provides flexibility and future proofing, it is not optimized for performance.
+By restricting the query to specific namespaces that correspond to triples actually present in the database, the deletion process could be made significantly faster.

-- **Efficient Insertion of Triples**: For an hourly diff of the complete OSM dataset, approximately 16 million triples must be inserted into the database.
-Optimizing this process is essential for scalability.
-One potential improvement could be leveraging the [*SPARQL LOAD*](https://www.w3.org/TR/sparql11-update/#load) operation, which allows the SPARQL endpoint to directly read an RDF document and insert triples.
+- **Efficient Insertion of Triples**: An hourly diff of the full OSM dataset requires about 16 million triples to be inserted into the database.
+Optimizing this process is essential for scalability.One potential improvement could be leveraging the [*SPARQL LOAD*](https://www.w3.org/TR/sparql11-update/#load) operation, which allows the SPARQL endpoint to directly read an RDF document and insert triples.
 This method could reduce the number of HTTP requests and improve performance.
 However, this feature is not supported by all SPARQL endpoints, which may limit its applicability.

 **Support for Bounding Boxes**

-[*Geofabrik*](https://download.geofabrik.de) offers a comprehensive catalogue of OSM subsets for most countries and smaller regions, such as the federal state of Bremen, which was used for testing in Chapter 3.1.
+[*Geofabrik*](https://download.geofabrik.de) offers a comprehensive catalog of OSM subsets for most countries and smaller regions, such as the federal state of Bremen, which was used for testing in Chapter 3.1.
 While these subsets are useful, they have limitations: the selection of regions is fixed, and change files are only provided on a daily basis.

-A valuable enhancement to `olu` would be the ability to specify a bounding box as an option.
-This feature would enable the tool to efficiently update smaller subsets of the OSM dataset by using planet-wide diffs from OpenStreetMap.
-Instead of relying on predefined subsets, users could define custom regions of interest, allowing for greater flexibility when working with localized datasets and more frequent updates.
+A valuable addition to `olu` would be the ability to specify a bounding box as an option.
+This feature would allow the tool to efficiently update smaller subsets of the OSM dataset using planet-wide diffs from OpenStreetMap.
+Rather than relying on pre-defined subsets, users would be able to define their own regions of interest, allowing greater flexibility when working with localized datasets and more frequent updates.

 # <a id="conclusion"></a>4.
 Conclusion and Future Work